juan-sandoval0/signal_scanner/README.md

 # Startup Signal Scanner

-Generate investor-style startup briefs from any company website using GPT-4o, BeautifulSoup, and web data.
+Generates an investor-style startup brief from any company website using GPT-4o, BeautifulSoup, and web data.

-> Exploring AI application design, information extraction, and strategic insights from public data.
+> Exploring AI application design, information extraction, and insights from public data.

 ---

 ## What It Does

-Lets you input the URL of any startup’s website and returns a clean, investor-friendly Markdown brief by:
+Lets you input the URL of any startup’s website and returns a clean, investor-friendly brief by:

 - Scraping the landing page and important subpages (like About, Team, Careers)
 - Classifying relevant links using OpenAI API
 - Extracting TechCrunch articles using Google + BeautifulSoup
 - Generating a summary report using GPT-4o

-The output is a structured Markdown report designed to simulate how an analyst or early-stage investor might summarize the company at a glance.
+I wanted to simulate how an analyst or early-stage investor might summarize the company at a glance.

 ---